Role Mapping

 2. Click New to User Mapping tab to view the new mapping screen.

-You can view the following tabs for mapping control:
+The following tabs are used for mapping control:

 General

-To know more about the fields that are available under the General section, see the Field Description given below.
+1. To Know more about the fields that are available under the General section, see the Field Description given below.

 Field Description